Skip to main content

 For a PET scan, you are injected with a slightly radioactive form of sugar, which collects mainly in cancer cells.
 A special camera is then used to create a picture of areas of radioactivity in the body.
 The picture is not detailed like a CT or MRI scan, but a PET scan can look for possible areas of cancer spread in all areas of the body at once.

-Certain machines are able to perform both a PET and CT scan at the same time (PET/CT scan).
+Certain machines can do a PET and CT scan at the same time (PET/CT scan).
 This lets the doctor compare areas of higher radioactivity on the PET scan with the more detailed pictures of that area on the CT.
-Combined PET/CT is used more often than PET (alone) in looking at thymomas.
+Combined PET/CT is used more often than a PET scan alone when looking at thymomas.

 Blood tests

 Blood tests can’t be used to diagnose thymomas, but they may be helpful in some situations.
-For example, blood tests may be done to look for certain antibodies if myasthenia gravis (MG) or another autoimmune disorder is suspected.
-Other blood tests might be done to make sure a mass in the middle of the chest isn’t a germ cell tumor or part of the thyroid gland.
+For example, blood tests may be done to:

-Although signs, symptoms, and imaging tests can suggest that a thymic tumor is likely, doctors can’t be certain of the diagnosis without looking at the tumor under a microscope.
+Although signs, symptoms, and imaging tests can suggest that a thymic tumor is likely, doctors can’t be certain of the diagnosis without looking at cells from the tumor under a microscope.

-For most cancers, taking out a small piece of the tumor (known as a biopsy) is needed to confirm whether a tumor is present and, if so, to determine its type.
-For thymomas, this is rarely done because doctors can usually tell that the tumor is very likely a thymoma based on how it looks on imaging tests.
-Because of this, doctors often remove the entire tumor rather than do a biopsy.
+For thymomas, this isn't often done because doctors can usually tell that the tumor is very likely a thymoma based on how it looks on imaging tests.
+Because of this, doctors often remove the entire tumor during surgery, rather than do a biopsy.
 This provides tissue for a diagnosis and treats the tumor at the same time.
 The specimen is sent to the lab after surgery to confirm the diagnosis.
-See Surgery For Thymus Cancer for more information.

 If the tumor can't be removed completely during surgery, a biopsy might be done to confirm the diagnosis.
+This might be done with a long, hollow needle (a core needle biopsy) or during surgery (an open biopsy).
 This helps the doctor decide if more treatment is needed after surgery.

 If the doctor suspects a different type of tumor, a biopsy (usually a needle biopsy) might be done before surgery.